 Daniel Felice '04

 After I graduated, I was fortunate enough to get a job through the JET Program teaching English at a junior high school in Daito City, Osaka Prefecture.
 I lived and worked there for three years.
-In 2005, I took and passed the Japanese Language Proficiency Test (JLPT) Level 2.
-Then, in 2007, I passed the more difficult JLPT Level 1.
-At this time, Level 1 was the most difficult JLPT grade available.
+In 2005, I took and passed the N2 Japanese Language Proficiency Test (JLPT).
+Then, in 2007, I passed the more difficult N1 JLPT.
+At that time, the N1 was the most difficult JLPT grade available.
 (The JLPT is a nationally recognized test of Japanese grammar, vocabulary, reading comprehension and listening comprehension.)
-None of this would have been possible if not for the Japanese program at Mount Union.
+None of this would have been possible if not for the Japanese degree program at Mount Union.
 I encourage any prospective student with an interest in the Japanese language to apply.